nrrorton/nrrorton/README.md

-## Hi there, I'm Nick and I want to be the best me I can be!
+## Hi there, I'm Nick, currently and fervently pursuing a CS degree!

 ### Forever spending every day pursuing success and happiness.